gaylin/gaylin.github.io/_posts/2015-03-01-and-so-it-begins.md

 ---
 layout: post
 title: "And so it begins"
-summary: Why I'm doing this github blog thing in the first place...
+excerpt: "Why I'm doing this github blog thing in the first place..."
-date: 2015-03-01
+tags: [hello]
 ---

 I'm not old.
 I certainly don't feel it.
-But the simple fact is that the majority of my cow-orkers[1] were born after MrMr[2] and I tied the knot.
+But the simple fact is that the majority of my cow-orkers[^1] were born after MrMr[^2] and I tied the knot.
 I try not to point it out but I'm at that age where I can't help but think "Oh for fuck's sake.
 What do you mean you don't know who \<insert 80s band name\> is?".
 I've been in this career path for longer.

 So, per my "Hello World" commit on the home page (at least until I rip that puppy off there for something more festive and beeyooteous), I'm doing this because: